 Why should my company (or I) apply for a patent?

 Entities and individuals pursue patents for a variety of reasons.
 Chief among them is to block, or at least slow, marketplace competition.
 Venture Capitalists (VCs) are often more willing to invest in entities that have the ability to block competitors.
 Many consumers perceive enhanced value in patented products and services.
 Universities and so-called non-practicing entities (NPE’s) build patent portfolios for their inherent value, i.e., to sell or license the patented technology.
 Cross-licensing patents can also be an efficient way to settle costly infringement disputes; for this reason, many companies with products or services in an active technology area build “defensive” patent portfolios.

 What is the process for obtaining a patent?

 As a threshold matter, an investigation should be undertaken to verify the invention is generally the type of subject matter that is eligible for patent protection, and that there are no actions or inactions that would preclude patenting.
-In most cases, it is also prudent to conduct at least a preliminary search of the prior art (including issued patents, published patent applications, and non-patent literature) to assess novelty and non-obviousness.
+In most cases, it is also prudent to conduct at least a preliminary search of the prior art (including issued patents, published patent applications, and non-patent literature) to assess patentability.
 Once these preliminary matters have been completed, a nonprovisional utility patent application can typically be prepared, reviewed by the inventor(s), revised, and filed, in a matter of weeks.

 There are many possible variations on the above application process.
 For example, the first filing can be a provisional patent application (which can never ripen into an issued patent absent conversion to a nonprovisional patent application).
 A patent application can also first be filed as an international application before entry into the U.S. national stage.